micahharrisjones/context-sms-manager/replit.md

 - ✅ **Updated app design with Context sunburst logo and warm #fff3ea background throughout**
 - ✅ **Changed all lines and hover states from light gray to warm #e3cac0 color for cohesive design**
 - ✅ **Streamlined login screen by removing unnecessary text for ultra-clean mobile-optimized design**
+- ✅ **Applied warm color consistency to cards, sidebar, and mobile menu with #e3cac0 borders throughout**
 - ✅ **Implemented automatic welcome SMS for new users with onboarding instructions**

 ## User Preferences